John and Isabel Burnham House

-John and Isabel Burnham House, also known as the Pagoda House, is a historic home located at Long Beach, LaPorte County, Indiana.
+John and Isabel Burnham House, also known as the Pagoda House, is a historic home located at Long Beach, Indiana.
 It was designed by architect John Lloyd Wright and built in 1934.
 It is a five level house located on the shore of Lake Michigan.
 The house is a blend of Prairie School and International Style architecture with hipped and pent roof forms.
 The house is sheathed in stucco and salmon colored brick.
 Also contributing is the house site with extensive stone terracing.

 It was listed on the National Register of Historic Places in 2013.